NDG-Remote/rag_agent/README.md

-# RAC Agent
+# RAG Agent

 ## Overview

-The RAC Agent is a Tkinter-based GUI application that allows users to ask questions about movies and TV series.
+The RAG Agent is a Tkinter-based GUI application that allows users to ask questions about movies and TV series.
 The AI behind the chat not only uses its training data but also fetches additional information from IMDB and Google Search.
 Additionally, it provides a YouTube link to the official trailer.

 ## Core Functionality